Northern Mariana Islands

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a young person who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In the Northern Mariana Islands:

-- Juvenile court can retain jurisdiction over youth until age 21, but if the juvenile already under the juvenile court’s jurisdiction is convicted of a felony, that conviction will terminate the juvenile court’s jurisdiction, 6 N. Mar.
+- Juvenile court can retain jurisdiction over youth until age 21, but if the youth already under the juvenile court’s jurisdiction is convicted of a felony, they will be “treated as any other adult offender” after a youth’s 18th birthday.
+6 N. Mar.
 I. Code § 5123.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-The Northern Mariana Islands have two ways that juveniles can be prosecuted as adults:
+The Northern Mariana Islands have two ways that youth can be prosecuted as adults:

-- Discretionary Waiver: Where a “juvenile is alleged to have committed any of the crimes enumerated in [6 N. Mar.
-I. Code § 5131]”; or (2) A juvenile 16 or older is alleged to have committed a felony, the court may hold a hearing for transfer on the motion of any party.
+- Discretionary Waiver: Where a “juvenile is alleged to have committed any of the crimes enumerated in 6 N. Mar.
+I. Code § 5131”; or a youth 16 or older is alleged to have committed a felony, the court may hold a hearing for transfer on the motion of any party.
 6 N. Mar.
-I. Code § 5124(a).
+I. Code § 5124(a)-(b).

-Once a child is tried as an adult, if the judge finds that adult sentencing measures would be inappropriate, the judge may sentence the juvenile in accordance with juvenile disposition options.
+- Statutory Exclusion: Youth 16 and 17 alleged to have committed violent, statutorily-delineated offenses are held for adult proceedings.
+6 N. Mar.
+I. Code § 5131(a).If the judge finds that adult sentencing measures would be inappropriate, the judge may sentence the youth in accordance with juvenile disposition options.
 6 N. Mar.
 I. Code § 5131(d).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.